APLMOOC/APLMOOC/docs/course/ch4/part5.md

 ```

 You could think that this should return `1 2 2` (the first element, and two elements not in the list).
-But actually, the number 10 is a scalar and not an array!
-So you can't search inside it.
+But actually, the number 10 is a scalar, so it has no elements to search in.
 Rip.

 ## Member of